chisatohasimoto/icingaweb2/doc/01-About.md

 More details about this module can be found in [this chapter](../modules/monitoring/doc/01-About.md#monitoring-module-about).

+## Accessibility <a id="about-accessibility"></a>

+In Icinga Web 2 interface even the blind can see - easy navigation with a screen reader and specific themes for different kinds of vision deficiencies make it possible for everyone to monitor their systems without impairments.

 ## Installation <a id="about-installation"></a>

 Icinga Web 2 can be installed easily from packages from the official package repositories.